Transformer (deep learning): Decoder

 \end{aligned}$$where $H^E$ is the matrix with rows being the output vectors from the encoder.

 The last decoder is followed by a final un-embedding layer to produce the output probabilities over the vocabulary.
 Then, one of the tokens is sampled according to the probability, and the decoder can be run again to produce the next token, etc., autoregressively generating output text.

-Adapted architectures

-Many large language models, since they do not need to predict a whole new sequence from an input sequence, only use the encoder or decoder of the original transformer architecture.
-Early GPT models are decoder-only models trained to predict the next token in a sequence.
-BERT, another language model, only makes use of an encoder, and is trained to predict a randomly masked token in a sequence.

 Full transformer architecture

 Sublayers

 (a) One encoder layer and one decoder layer. (b) Two encoder layers and two decoder layers.
 The sublayers are labelled as well.

 Each encoder layer contains 2 sublayers: the self-attention and the feedforward network.
 Each decoder layer contains 3 sublayers: the causally masked self-attention, the cross-attention, and the feedforward network.